mobiledge/mobiledge.github.io/citizenship.md

 The names of the provincial opposition parties and leaders are… **New Democratic Party (NDP)** - **Rachel Notley**

-My provincial representative is… **Ms Chantelle de Jonge** [More](https://www.assembly.ab.ca/members/members-of-the-legislative-assembly/constituencies/constituency?rnumber=56)
+My provincial representative is… **Ms Chantelle de Jonge** _"Shan-tell duh YONG"_ [More](https://www.assembly.ab.ca/members/members-of-the-legislative-assembly/constituencies/constituency?rnumber=56)

 #### Municipal Government